 To address the needs created by rapid church growth, the Methodist Church of Cuba established the Evangelical Methodist Seminary in Havana five years ago.
 “In the midst of so many doctrines,” said Bishop Pereira, it was important to provide a “theological formation that would be eminently Methodist and Wesleyan”.

 Today there are more than 350 pastors in Cuba.
-“At the moment we have about 120 students pursuing their degree in theology,” said Bishop Pereira. e seminary is also extending its training to reach an additional 800 people throughout the country, preparing them for church leadership.
+“At the moment we have about 120 students pursuing their degree in theology,” said Bishop Pereira.
+The seminary is also extending its training to reach an additional 800 people throughout the country, preparing them for church leadership.

 The Methodist Church exists in 92 per cent of Cuba’s municipalities.